 Beginning in 2002-2003, the Commission moved forward again in expediting the disbursement of student grants through use of Electronic Funds Transfers (EFT).
 Colleges are able to receive direct disbursement from the State Treasurer via EFT several days faster than through creation of and mailing of checks.
 The colleges then match up the EFT disbursement to the roster of recipients provided by the Commission to enable the deposit of grant funds into existing student accounts.
-The use of EFT is a school-based decision and for 2009-2010, all 21 of the participating colleges are taking advantage of the use of EFT.
+The use of EFT is a school-based decision and for 2010-2011, all 21 of the participating colleges are taking advantage of the use of EFT.

-To compare the changes made in the student disbursement process since 1995, during the 2009-2010 fiscal year, the state produced just 171 checks (all electronic transfers) for 14,200 grant recipients compared to 18,639 checks in 1994-95 to only 8.950 recipients.
+To compare the changes made in the student disbursement process since 1995, during the 2010-2011 fiscal year, the state produced just 256 checks (all electronic transfers) for 14,451 grant recipients compared to 18,639 checks in 1994-95 to only 8.950 recipients.

 Starting in 2005-2006, in collaboration with the South Carolina Educational Assistance Authority (and by extension the South Carolina Student Loan Corporation), the Commission began sending secure tentative award letters via e-mail to students eligible for a South Carolina Tuition Grant.
-Students provide their e-mail addresses via the Commission's annual application (the Free Application for Federal Student Aid).
+Students provide their e-mail addresses via the Commission's annual application (the Free

+Application for Federal Student Aid).
 Using that information and the web services of SCEAA (provided free of charge to the Commission), as the Commission processes new awards on a weekly basis, students having valid e-mail addresses are notified immediately of their awards.
 Previously the Commission would print hard-copy letters which could take from 1 to 4 days for student notification.
 The Commission's initial projection of saving about \$5,000 in the first year was attained with 81.35% of students receiving their letters electronically.
 Savings in year one were realized in postage expenses, the printing of envelopes and letters, and copier/printer expenses even with an initial start-up cost in computer programming.
-In year five (2009-2010), cost savings for postage alone have jumped to over \$13,400 with 93.42% of students receiving their awards via e-mail.
+In year six (2010-2011), cost savings for postage alone have jumped to over \$12,245 with 94.06% of students receiving their awards via e-mail.
 Customer response to the Commission's change in awarding electronically has been very positive.

 Beginning in 2009-2010, the Commission moved further into electronically contacting students.
 In addition to Tentative Award Letters going to students via e-mail, the Commission began notifying any students who applied but were not eligible via e-mail.
-For the 2009-2010 fiscal year, the Commission realized an additional \$2,118.64 in postage savings alone.
-Combining these two methods of contacting students saved the Commission over \$15,500 in just postage expenses for 2009-2010.
+For the 2010-2011 fiscal year, the Commission realized an additional \$2,085.16 in postage savings alone.
+Combining these two methods of contacting students saved the Commission over \$14,330 in just postage expenses for 2010-2011 to say nothing of printing and paper.